-The General Pharmaceutical Council (GPhC) are for the first time publishing pharmacy inspection reports into the public domain.
-Each inspection looks at standards met; how-well run the pharmacy is; if the pharmacy is providing medicines and other services safely, is protecting people’s privacy and confidentiality and providing the right training for staff, giving them the skills they need.
+The General Pharmaceutical Council (GPhC) has begun publishing pharmacy inspection reports for the first time.
+Each inspection looks at whether standards are being met and how well-run the pharmacy is.
+Inspections also look at whether the pharmacy is providing medicines and other services safely, protecting people’s privacy and providing the right training for staff.

-“Publishing inspection reports for the first time is a significant milestone in pharmacy regulation and gives the public and the pharmacy sector access to a wealth of information that they can use to inform the decisions they make.”
+Duncan Rudkin, Chief Executive of the GPhC, said: “Publishing inspection reports for the first time is a significant milestone in pharmacy regulation and gives the public and the pharmacy sector access to a wealth of information that they can use to inform the decisions they make.”

 Robust mechanisms for managing pharmacy services and operations

 Manual temperature monitoring can often be compromised.
-Busy staff are short on time, under pressure and so safety procedures can be overlooked or incomplete.
-With manual temperature monitoring it’s also not possible to determine how long stock has been exposed to the out of spec temperature.
+Busy staff are short on time and often under pressure.
+As a result, safety procedures can be overlooked or incomplete.
+With manual temperature monitoring it’s also impossible to determine how long stock has been exposed to an out-of-spec temperature.
 So, the only safe option is to dispose of the stock.

 A proactive approach to pharmacy management

 Pharmacies that were well organised and using efficient processes across a range of activities were found to perform better overall by the GPhC.
 Using technology to support these processes can bring added value.
 Unfortunately, manual temperature checking is inefficient, time-consuming and prone to human error.
-Automating this process provides peace of mind, with real-time live monitoring 24/7.
+Automating this process provides peace of mind, with real-time monitoring 24/7.

 Monitoring processes through paper checklists is also open to error.
 Identify insights from manual recording is hard.
 With learning opportunities and corrective actions for improvement hard to identify.
-By digitising your work processes you can identify short comings and be responsive.
+By digitising your work processes you can identify shortcomings and be responsive.

 Customer and patient focus